Much History, Family Crest & Coats of Arms

 - Origins Available:

 Much is one of the many new names that came to England following the Norman Conquest of 1066.
-The Much family lived in Essex.
-The name, however, is a reference to Montfitchett in Calvados, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+The Much family lived in "Monfichet, or Montfiquet, in the arrondissement of Bayeaux, said to be so named from their Scandinavian ancestor. "

 Early Origins of the Much family